mcinteerj/rdbms-mdb-migration-workshop/guides/easy/data-migration/README.md

 }
 ```

-Now that you are used to all of the main elements I will just give you the rateplansection, as previously you can query the rate_plan table from your MySQL shell to see what the data looks like:
+Now that you are used to all of the main elements here is the rateplansection, as previously, you can query the rate_plan table from your MySQL shell to see what the data looks like:

 ```
 rateplansection:{